jeryldev/carbon-footprint-tracker/README.md

 - EF is the emission factor for that activity
 - GWP₁₀₀ is global warming potential

-## Demo

-A video demonstration of the application can be found at the YouTube link provided in the `demo.txt` file.

 ## Troubleshooting

-- **Database connection issues**: Ensure your MySQL server is running and that the credentials in `.env` are correct
+- **Database connection issues**: Ensure your MySQL server is running and credentials are correct
-- **Composer errors**: Make sure you're using PHP 8.1+ and that all required PHP extensions are enabled
+- **Composer errors**: Verify you're using PHP 8.1+ with required extensions
-- **JavaScript/CSS not updating**: Try `npm run dev` to rebuild assets during development
+- **JavaScript/CSS not updating**: Run `npm run dev` to rebuild assets during development

 ## Credits